-Diane Comer is senior vice president and interim chief information officer for Kaiser Foundation Health Plan, Inc. and Hospitals.
+Diane Comer is executive vice president and chief information and technology officer for Kaiser Foundation Health Plan, Inc. and Hospitals.
 In this role, Comer is responsible for the ongoing leadership of Kaiser Permanente’s information technology vision, strategy, and execution.

 As CITO, Comer leads a team of more than 7,000 employees and contractors, designing and implementing technical solutions that deliver on Kaiser Permanente’s mission to provide high-quality, affordable care.

 She reports directly to Kaiser Permanente’s chair and chief executive officer and is a member of the National Executive Team and the CEO Executive Committee.